 We played doubles as there were 6 of us who were playing.
 To balance the game, the pros were teamed with the amateurs; Sandro teamed up with Mavis, Tito Yam and I, Nonoy and Ding.
 The set up was best of 5 wins with the waiting team challenging the winners.

-First Match: Tito Yam/Xtian vs. Sandro/Mavis
+Tito Yam/Xtian vs. Sandro/Mavis

 Sandro/Mavis won the first game but we got back to level it at 1-1.
 We eventually won it at 3-2.